 Summary of Classic Bike Cover to Consider

 These four elements should be high on the needs list for a classic bike policy.
 However, roadside assistance, key cover, excess protection and multi-bike insurance (if applicable) should also appear somewhere on that list.

 Best Classic Bike Insurance UK Brokers

 Several insurance firms offer competitive specialist policies for classic, vintage and future classic machines.
 Some do it all, while others focus on one or two.

-And if you along with your bike go shiny side down or your machine needs a major repair, the following insurers should be there to pick up the pieces
+Should the worst happen, and you along with your bike go shiny side down or your machine needs a major repair, the following insurers should be there to pick up the pieces.

 So here, in order of online reputation and customer reviews are the seven best classic motorcycle brokers in the UK.

 They vary from well-known, generalist motorcycle insurance brokers (offering classic policies) to classic motorbike specialists.
 (All the companies listed offer Comprehensive, Third-Party, Fire & Theft and Third-Party Only cover.)

 Without further ado here’s an overview of each provider.